 In the garden of earthly delights that is Joe T. Garcia's patio, you'll find one of the best, strongest ‘ritas in town.
-There are cheaper margaritas certainly, but the view in the garden on a spring day is hard to match.
+Plus, the view in the garden on a spring day is hard to match.

 Reata is one of the few places in town that can beat the view at Joe T.'s.
-If you've got an extra $50 to spend, sample the Billionaire margarita, with Don Julio 1942 anejo tequila and Grand Marnier 1880.
-Or try the Habanero margarita if you're feeling a little spicy.
+If you feel like splurging, sample the Billionaire margarita, with Don Julio 1942 añejo tequila and Grand Marnier 1880.
+Or try the Habanero margarita if you want something a little spicier.

 Chimy's has long been a college hangout for simple Tex-Mex and strong margaritas.
 If you're looking to celebrate an occasion or simply enjoy a night out, the Cadillac Rita is a solid choice.

-An Austin chain, the location in Midtown is crowded day and night with a mix of folks from the hospital district and the surrounding neighborhood.
+The Austin chain's location in Midtown is crowded day and night with a mix of folks from the medical district and the surrounding neighborhood.
 Frozen margaritas with breakfast tacos -- why not?

 The bar offers all manner of fruit-flavored margaritas.
-Top-shelf margaritas will cost a mere $5 for either frozen or rocks on National Margarita Day (limit two per customer).
+Top-shelf margaritas cost a mere $5 for either frozen or rocks on National Margarita Day.

-Find this local favorite at two Fort Worth locations: one in the Stockyards and one near TCU.
-Along with the traditional margaritas, try the Frogarita, a hybrid made with purple liqueur in honor of the Cisneros family's favorite team.
+Find this local favorite at two Fort Worth locations: in the Stockyards and near TCU.
+Along with traditional margaritas, try the Frogarita, a hybrid made with purple liqueur in honor of the Cisneros family's favorite team.

 Rio Mambo is home of the Fort Worth Mag-arita, an 18-ounce margarita topped with a shot of Grand Marnier and a champagne split.

 A former taco truck turned sensation, Taco Heads serves up killer tacos and a healthy list of margaritas from cucumber to jalapeno.